 ? characters act as parameter markers that

-values should appear, not for SQL keywords, identifiers, and so
+data values should appear, not for SQL keywords, identifiers,

 Like the pattern, the replacement can contain

-data values matched by the corresponding markers in the pattern.
+using data values matched by the corresponding markers in the

+pattern.
 The result is a complete statement string.
-The plugin asks the
+The plugin

-server to parse it, and returns the result to the server as the
+asks the server to parse it, and returns the result to the

 After adding and loading the rule, check whether rewriting occurs according to whether statements match the rule pattern: